-Sultan Hassanudin, nicknamed The Rooster from the East, or de Haav van de Oesten in Dutch due to his bravery and valor in retaliating against colonization was born in Makassar, South Sulawesi, 1631.
+Sultan Hassanudin, nicknamed The Rooster from the East, or de Haav van de Oesten in Dutch, due to his bravery and valour in retaliating against colonisation was born in Makassar, South Sulawesi, 1631.
 He attempted to unify all the kingdoms in the East side of Indonesia to fight against the Netherlands, which started in 1660.
-Sultan Hassanudin even managed to seize control of two of the colonizer’s ships, de Walvis and Leeuwin.
+Sultan Hassanudin even managed to seize control of two of the coloniser’s ships, de Walvis and Leeuwin.
 He signed one of the most notable treaties during the colonial era, the Bongaya Treaty, which marked the commencement of the market monopoly by the Dutch East India Company.
-Sultan Hassanudin died in 1670, putting his remarkable endeavor of bravery into an end.
+Sultan Hassanudin died in 1670, putting his remarkable endeavour of bravery into an end.

 Cut Nyak Dhien was born in 1848, Aceh.
 Growing up in a patriarchal family and society at the time, she was married to Teuku Ibrahim Lamnga, who lost his life during a war against the Dutch.
-She was then married to Teuku Umar who allowed her to join him in the battle against colonization, and together, they commanded the forces and waged a number of battles to achieve independence.
+She was then married to Teuku Umar who allowed her to join him in the battle against colonisation, and together, they commanded the forces and waged a number of battles to achieve independence.
 Even after the death of her husband, Cut Nyak Dhien continued to fight until the bitter end.
-She departed from the world due to old age in 1908, and her legacy as one of the female fighters for independence still lives on.
+She died of old age in 1908, and her legacy as one of the fiercest female fighters for independence still lives on.

 4. Prince Antasari (1797 – 1862)